Download or view arbitrarySqrt.frink in plain text format

 arguments) to a more generalized algorithm that allows floating-point

-arguments, negative numbers, etc.
+arguments, negative numbers, units of measure, etc.

 These algorithms work orders of magnitude faster with Java 1.8 and later